erroronline1/caro/readme.md

 Same applies to vendors.
 These can be set up in templates/vendors.XX.json.
 Only vendors with novel names will be added.
 Immutable_fileserver-directories will not be deleted if filled in the meantime.
 Deletion of vendors occurs if name and info is the same as within the template file. **Deleting vendors and their files in production is not intended as persistence is required for regulatory reasons.***

 Variables for the stress test can be adjusted within the top class variables in the sourcecode.

+Optional insertions from [template](#application-setup) documents can be done with the [installer](#installation-procedure).
+This method doesn't allow for deletion though but applies plausability checks on names.
+Afterwards you can check the application for behaviour handling these data within their respective modules.

 [Content](#content)